Here’s why your mom calls you by the wrong name

-The study, published in the Memory and Cognition Journal, points to the fact that this most often occurs among individuals who are very familiar with one another.
+The study, published in the Memory and Cognition Journal, points to the fact that this most often occurs among people who are very familiar with one another.

 More than 1,700 participants reported either being called the wrong name at some point or having called someone by an incorrect name.
 Researchers described the phenomenon as relationship-driven.
-Individuals are misnamed with another name in the same “file folder” in the brain – the name of another member in the same semantic category, or social group.
+People get misnamed with another name in the same “file folder” in the brain – the name of another member in the same semantic category, or social group.

 “The mixing up of names of people with a common connection makes sense,” says Dr. MaryAnhthu Do, attending neurologist at the Neurosciences Institute at Advocate Christ Medical Center in Oak Lawn, Ill.
 “This explains why you may call your friend by the name of another close acquaintance.”